University of Wisconsin Marching Band: History

 In 1969, the band hired a successor to Dvorak, Mike Leckrone.
 Leckrone expanded the marching band's membership and popularity during the Vietnam War era, a time when the band's connotative association with the military had become unpopular among some students.
 Women were first eligible to join the marching band in 1974, enabling a major expansion of membership.
 Leckrone introduced a physically demanding style of marching called “stop at the top,” which required much more athleticism and physical conditioning.
 He required every member to attend Registration Week fundamental drills to learn the new marching step, updated the pre-game "run-on" Dvorak had introduced, filmed every performance, and scheduled viewing sessions in which he provided feedback.
 Leckrone's band played a repertoire of Badger songs and tunes, creatively arranging and weaving them into field-show programming.

 During Leckrone's first decades, the Badger marching band was on the ascendancy as the football team was in decline, mired near the bottom of the Big Ten.
 Halftime shows maintained interest in the Saturday afternoon festivities, and the band's "fifth quarter" performances kept fans in the stands after the games ended.

 Leckrone, after 50 seasons as the band's director, retired upon the conclusion of the 2019 Spring Concert.

 Corey Pompey, former assistant director of bands at the University of Nevada-Reno and Pennsylvania State University, was selected to succeed Leckrone and began his tenure in the fall of 2019.
 He is lovingly referred to by the band as “Papa”.

 Darin Olson resigned from the band's assistant director position to take a head athletic band position at Kent State University.
 In the summer of 2020 Alexander Gonzalez was hired as his replacement.

 Auditions and membership

 At the end of August returning and prospective band members attend "Registration Week" (Reg Week), commonly known to band members as "Hell Week".
 Reg Week teaches prospective members the fundamentals of the band's marching style and serves as a period of physical conditioning.
-A highlight of Reg Week are countdown drills, where members march out and back across the field, decreasing at five yards at a time.
+A highlight of Reg Week is countdown drills, where members march out and back across the field, decreasing at five yards at a time.
 Another highlight is the perimeter drill, where returning and prospective members march twice around the entire practice field.
 Every prospective member also must perform a short music-only audition for the director.
 Membership is guaranteed for returning members.